Travel.State.Gov > International Travel > Learn About Your Destination > New Caledonia International Travel Information

-You need a passport valid for six months beyond the duration of your stay in New Caledonia.
+U.S. citizens do not need a visa if entering on a regular tourist passport and staying no more than 90 days out of every six months.
+Return ticket travel will be confirmed.
+Your passport must be valid for six months beyond the duration of your stay in New Caledonia.
 Some travelers may be asked to show proof of medical insurance.
-For longer stays, you must apply for a visa at the nearest French embassy or consulate well beforehand, as the processing time can be quite long.
+For stays longer than 90 days in a six-month period, you must apply for a long-term visa at the nearest French embassy or consulate at least 30 days in advance as the processing time can be quite lengthy.
 For further information about entry requirements, particularly for those planning to enter by sea, please contact the French Embassy at 4101 Reservoir Road NW, Washington, DC 20007, telephone 202 944-6200, fax 202-944-6212, or visit the Embassy of France website.

 The U.S. Department of State is unaware of any HIV/AIDS entry restrictions for visitors to or foreign residents of New Caledonia.

 Public Safety: Marches highlighting labor or political issues take place in the greater Noumea area from time to time.
 Any protest or demonstration has the potential to turn violent.
 You should avoid large public demonstrations at all times.
 Roads leading into and out of Noumea may be closed during periods of civil unrest.
 Messages regarding demonstrations and strikes, explosive device/suspicious packages, and weather-related events are posted on the embassy’s website.